 • you are undergoing bankruptcy proceedings

-If you are not eligible for the Right to Buy, you may be eligible for the Right to Acquire
+If you're not eligible for Right to Buy, you might be able to buy your home using Right to Acquire

-The amount of discount available depends on how long you have been a tenant.
+The amount of discount available depends on how long you’ve been a tenant.
 The qualifying period can include time spent in different homes and with different public sector landlords.
-The maximum discount is 70% upto a maximum of £78,600.
-If you sell the property within five years of buying it, you will have to pay back some or all of the discount we gave you, together with a percentage of the resale value of the property less the value of any qualifying improvements.
+The maximum discount is 70%, up to a maximum of £78,600.
+If you sell the property within five years of buying it, you’ll have to pay back some or all of the discount we gave you.
+You’ll also have to pay back a percentage of the resale value of the property less the value of any qualifying improvements.

 The cost of buying your home

 Use these lists to decide whether you can afford to buy your home.
-Deciding to buy your home may be one of the biggest decisions you will ever make.
+It might be one of the biggest decisions you’ll ever make.

 • Mortgage valuation fee